 Physics-guided regularization of the loss function acts very differently than the more standard (L_1 or L_2) norm-based ML regularization techniques.
 Indeed the underlying differential operator makes the loss landscape very hard to optimize, and from a PDE perspective, if the operator is ill-conditioned the PINN generalization will most likely contain large errors.
 PINNs seek to find a neural network that minimizes the loss in a particular class of neural networks.
 The minimizer then serves as an approximation to the solution of the PDEs.
 It is accepted that PINNs accuracy depends on an approximation error (dictated by the choice of the class of neural networks considered), an optimization error (which depends on how well the global minimizer is found), and an estimation error (which comes from the use of finite data).
-While balancing these different sources of errors seems a reasonable goal, very recent papers started to build rigorous foundations of the approximations of PDEs by PINNs, and are particularly interested by the generalization error of plain vanilla PINNs for various systems (e.g. linear elliptic/parabolic, nonlinear viscous scalar conservation laws, etc.) [32,31].
-These papers focus on a simpler PINNs implementation, for which the goal is only to minimize the PDEs residual, at training points chosen as the quadrature points.
+While balancing these different sources of errors seems a reasonable goal, very recent papers started to build rigorous foundations of the approximations of PDEs by PINNs, and are particularly interested by the generalization error of plain vanilla PINNs for various systems (e.g. linear elliptic/parabolic, nonlinear viscous scalar conservation laws, etc.) [29, 28].
 For a given choice of data sampling/quadrature, they obtain estimates for the generalization error in terms of the training error and number of training samples, showing that under the assumption of a small training error, increasing the number of samples at which residuals are evaluated guarantees convergence of the approximation.
-While our formulation is slightly different and - a fully turbulent convection regime is not yet covered by the theory, we thought that it was interesting to interpret our results in the light of these findings.
+While a fully turbulent convection regime is not yet covered by the theory, we thought that it was interesting to interpret our results in the light of these findings.

 Figuring a priori the amount of data information necessary to the PINN training, is a complex matter because of the interplay of many different terms involved in the composite loss function.
 Indeed the lost function, that is just an evolving scalar, encapsulates various error terms related to the data and to the PDEs-based penalties.
 This apparently simple formulation hides its underlying complexity because $\mathcal{L}{\text{Label}}$ gathers several data-fit terms, possibly including initial, boundary and internal data.
-It was for instance shown that this approach might lead to an unstable imbalance in the magnitude of the back-propagated gradients during model training using gradient descent [27].
+It was for instance shown that this approach might lead to an unstable imbalance in the magnitude of the back-propagated gradients during model training using gradient descent [24].
 Some formulations have proposed a regularization parameter that acts as a weight in front of the penalty term.

 For the relaxation method we have proposed, we have fixed the number of data and residual points and focused instead on a way of improving the optimization error by relaxing some of the underlying PDEs.
 In reference to the aforementioned works, we believe that our generalization error has therefore lowered thanks to a lower training error induced by a better conditioned loss function to minimize.
-A better way to pursue this approach would probably be to do it dynamically as it is straightforward to monitor the distribution of the back-propagated gradients of each individual loss terms with respect to the neural network parameters in each hidden layer during training.
-Some preliminary work on adaptive dynamic weights strategy, shows that for turbulent flows (cf. section 4 in [16]), the perfect balance of the residuals gradients is not easily reachable and asks the question of the proper normalization with careful tuning of those anisotropic weights.
+A better way to pursue this approach would probably be to do it dynamically as it is straightforward to monitor the distribution of the backpropagated gradients of each individual loss terms with respect to the neural network parameters in each hidden layer during training.
+Some preliminary work on adaptive dynamic weights strategy, shows that for turbulent flows (cf. section 4 in [14]), the perfect balance of the residuals gradients is not easily reachable and asks the question of the proper normalization with careful tuning of those anisotropic weights.